nightingaleproject/vital_records_fhir_messaging/document.md

 Assuming NVSS produced the following coding:

 Underlying COD:

 - A047 "Enterocolitis due to Clostridium difficile"

+Place of Injury:

+- Other Specified Place

 Record Axis Codes:

 - A047 "Enterocolitis due to Clostridium difficile"
 - A419 "Sepsis, unspecified organism"